coder/websocket/README.md

 This library has an extremely flexible API but that comes at the cost of usability and clarity.

-This library is fantastic in terms of performance.
-The author put in significant effort to ensure its speed and I have applied as many of its optimizations as I could into nhooyr.io/websocket.
+Due to its flexibility, it can be used in a event driven style for performance.
 Definitely check out his fantastic [blog post](https://medium.freecodecamp.org/million-websockets-and-go-cc58418460bb) about performant WebSocket servers.

 If you want a library that gives you absolute control over everything, this is the library.
-But for 99.9% of use cases, nhooyr.io/websocket will fit better.
-It's nearly as performant but much easier to use.
+But for 99.9% of use cases, nhooyr.io/websocket will fit better as it is both easier and faster for normal idiomatic Go.
+The masking implementation is [1.75x](https://github.com/nhooyr/websocket/releases/tag/v1.7.4) faster, the compression extensions are fully supported and as much as possible is reused by default.

+See the gorilla/websocket comparison for more performance details.

 ## Contributing